Mattianna/mattianna.github.io/_ceramics/Emerald_Basin_Cairn_Lamp.md

 {% include gallery %}

 A commissioned piece, this lamp is one of a pair- along with [Emerald Lake](../Emerald_Lake_Cairn_Lamp/)- of bed-side table lamps.
-The beginning of my cairn series and made up of seven individually glazed jewel-toned spheres, this lamp is insipired by hiking cairns the direction that they, and light, can provide for those who wander.
+The beginning of my cairn series and made up of eight individually glazed jewel-toned spheres, this lamp is insipired by hiking cairns the direction that they, and light, can provide for those who wander.